SA9102/Markdown-Text-Editor-2.0/README.md

 Much like an IDE, users will be able to customise parts of the interface such as the editor and viewer fonts.
 The program will also feature light and dark modes.

+### New UI

+The entire user interface will be redone.
+Instead of using my own custom CSS, I will be using the [Mantine](https://mantine.dev/) component library.
+I will also be using [Tabler](https://tabler.io/icons) for the icons.
+This will result in a much nicer interface, with better responsiveness and better accessibility.

 ## :package: More Features